 STDs carry a lot of unnecessary stigma, which can be a massive barrier to testing and prevention.
 And if you're in a relationship, broaching the topic with your partner can feel too awkward to handle.
 You might think you don't need to get tested if you're in a long-term relationship, but all partners involved should get tested.

-Keep reading to learn when and how often you should get an STD test based on your relationship status, and how to talk to your partner about STD testing.
+Keep reading to learn when and how often you should get an STD test based on your relationship status, and how to talk to your partner about testing for STDs.

 Note: In this article, we use the terms STD and STI interchangeably — both terms mean the same thing.
 STD stands for "sexually transmitted disease," and STI stands for "sexually transmitted infection."
 While some healthcare professionals prefer to use STI because it carries less stigma, others might be more familiar with the term STD.
 Regardless of the word used, both refer to infections transmitted through sexual contact.